Cold Email Reply Rates: How to Get 28x More Responses in 2026

 Before you write your next cold email, run it through this filter.
 Ask yourself three questions:

 If you wouldn't walk up to someone at a conference and say "I hope this email finds you well," don't write it in an email.
 The medium doesn't change the social contract.
 Filler is filler whether it's spoken or typed.
+This immediately eliminates 90% of cold email templates.

 Generic observations don't count.
 "I saw you're hiring" applies to 10,000 companies.
 "I noticed you're hiring three SDRs in Austin after shutting down your London office" applies to one.
+The goal isn't to prove you did research — it's to prove you paid attention.
+Research is data collection.
+Attention is pattern recognition.

 - Recent changes (pricing page updates, new hires, office moves, product launches)